SagePayments/-Archived-PaymentsJS/README.md

 - UI now updates card type when using addFakeData option.
 (D-32367)
 - When authKey validation fails, server response now includes CORS headers.
 (D-32608)
 - When authKey validation fails, server now returns 401 instead of 400.
 (D-32608)
+  - (Note: the server will still return a 400 when authKey *decryption* fails.)

 ENHANCEMENTS:
 - Developer can now set customer data.
 (B-58611)